dr-costas/myscreen_files/README.md

 ## Intro

 This is a git repository to hold the settings files for GNU screen.
-It contains three different branches;
+It contains four different branches;

-  1. One that is generic (main)
+  1. One that is generic (`main`)
-  2. One that is specific to macOS (macos)
+  2. One that is specific to macOS (`macos`)
+  3. One that is specific to Linux-based computers, where the user has access like a personal computer (`linix-local`)
-  3. And one that is specific to Linux clusters, using SLURM manager (slurm)
+  4. And one that is specific to Linux clusters, using SLURM manager (`slurm`)

-The difference of these three branches is that they contain a different `screenrc` file.
-Additionally, the `macos` and `slurm` branches, contain some extra files to be used with the `backtick` command of GNU Screen.
+The difference of four three branches is that they contain a different `screenrc` file.
+Additionally, the `macos`, `linux-local`, and `slurm` branches, contain some extra files to be used with the `backtick` command of GNU Screen.

 The `README` file at each branch, offers detailed information about the peculiarities of the branch.